Richard Holmes re-examines the legacy of Ada Lovelace, mathematician and computer pioneer.

 Next, Lovelace pointed out its revolutionary potential to handle purely symbolic notations, which gave it the potential to win games or compose music: “Supposing, for instance, that the fundamental relations of pitched sounds in the science of harmony and of musical composition were susceptible of such expression and adaptations, the Engine might compose elaborate and scientific pieces of music of any degree of complexity or extent.”

 Finally, she raised the question of whether the engine could think, but concluded that it “has no pretensions whatever to originate any thing”.
 This was to have huge resonance.
-In his 1950 paper 'Computing machinery and intelligence', mathematician Alan Turing listed nine potential objections to the possibility of artificial intelligence (433–460; 1950).
+In his 1950 paper 'Computing machinery and intelligence', mathematician Alan Turing listed nine potential objections to the possibility of artificial intelligence (A. Turing Mind 59, 433–460; 1950).
 The sixth was “Lady Lovelace's Objection” that a machine cannot do anything new; he initially agreed, then wondered about it.
 “A better variant of the objection says that a machine can never 'take us by surprise' ...
 Machines take me by surprise with great frequency.”
-Mind 59,